CJFariss/World-Politics/README.md

 ### Additional Course Materials

 - Our World In Data. https://ourworldindata.org/.
 (Selected articles). **OWD** is the acronym used for this material below.
-    — Learn more about the authors:
     - Max Roser: https://ourworldindata.org/team/max-roser

 - William Spaniel.
 "Lines on Maps." https://www.youtube.com/@Gametheory101.
 (Selected videos).
-    — Learn more about the authors:
     - William Spaniel: https://williamspaniel.com/